FZambia/centrifuge/docs/content/configuration.rst

 ``--name`` - unique node name (optional) - will be used in web interface metric table or in graphite data path

-``--web`` - optional path to serve Centrifuge web interface application
+``--web`` - optional path to serve Centrifuge web interface single-page application

 Some other command line options come with engine - explore them using ``--help``, for example: